lateralblast/chausie/README.md

 Introduction
 ------------

-This script is designed to automate/simplify the creation of KVM VMs from cloud images
+This script is designed to automate/simplify the creation of KVM VMs from cloud images.

+I wrote this script as I was tired of Canonical's inconsistent cloud-init support.

+I understand having some differences between physical and virtual machines, e.g.
+ISO based installs versus using Cloud Images, but when my instructions/workflow for 20.04 and 22.04 stopped working with 24.04, I thought I'd write a script to use virt-customize to bootstrap the image (e.g. configure network, and SSH keys), install ansible, then use my existible ansible workflow to finish configuring the VM rather than using cloud-init.

 Usage
 -----